Talented and Gifted (TAG)

 (Oregon Department of Education, 2012)

-K-12 students can be nominated by parent/guardian OR teacher to be assessed for identification.
-The nomination period opens up in the fall.
-There are three areas that PPS currently assesses for, intellectual giftedness, talent in mathematics, and/or talent in reading.
+K-12 students can refer themselves or be referred by parent/guardian or teacher to be assessed for identification.
+There are three areas that PPS currently assesses for: intellectual giftedness, talent in mathematics, and/or talent in reading.

 Currently, all 2nd grade students will be receiving access to take the intellectual exam (NNAT) in their 2nd grade classroom.